EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 This guide is for Linux workstation users only!
 This will show you how to automatically install a new KVM virtual machine with the Debian minimal netboot installer, in order to provision a new Docker server in a VM.
-(This is also a generic way of installing a Debian VM without Docker, see the Customize section for that.)
+(This is also a generic way of installing a Debian VM without Docker, see the [Make other Debian VMs](#make-other-debian-vms-optional) section for that.)

 ## Notices

-This will run a docker server in a virtual machine on your localhost, and exposes the defined TCP ports to the rest of your local network.
+This will run a docker server in a virtual machine on your localhost.
+By default, only localhost can access the Docker services, but it can also be configured to forward external connections from your LAN/router, if you wish (`HOSTFWD_HOST='*'`).

 The parent project (d.rymcg.tech) includes a Traefik configuration which uses Let's Encrypt with the TLS (TLS-ALPN-01) challenge type.
 This configuration will